mush42/leanspeech/README.md

 positional arguments:
-  checkpoint            Path to LeanSpeech checkpoint text                  Text to synthesize output_dir            Directory to write generated mel to.
+  checkpoint            Path to LeanSpeech checkpoint text                  Text to synthesize output_dir            Directory to write generated mel/wav to.

 options:
   -h, --help            show this help message and exit